George Hart (rugby union)

 Educated at Waitaki Boys' High School, where he played in the 1st XV rugby team in 1924 and 1925, Hart was the 1931 New Zealand national 100 yards champion, in a time of 10.4 seconds, although he finished second behind American athlete, George Simpson.

+He was selected by the editors of the 1935 Rugby Almanac of New Zealand as one of their 5 players of the year in 1934.

 He married Maisie Chambers Harris of Christchurch on 1 April 1937.

 Hart served in the 2nd New Zealand Expeditionary Force in World War II, rising to the rank of captain in the 20th Armoured Regiment.
-He died on 3 June 1944 after being hit by a shell on the advance towards Rome after the Battle of Monte Cassino, and was buried at Cassino War Cemetery.
+He was killed by a shell on 3 June 1944 during the advance towards Rome after the Battle of Monte Cassino, and was buried at Cassino War Cemetery.